livebg/artwork/README.md

 The following criteria are taken into account for picking up the appropriate thumb name:

-- The `default_resolution` specified in the Artwork configuration file.
+- The `base_resolution` specified in the Artwork configuration file.
 - The current resolition, approximated to the nearest supported resolution which is larger than the current user's one.
 - Whether or not the screen is retina.